 Chemical descalers can be added to the F&E tank, which will pump through your heating system and remove the excess limescale build-up.
-Following that, flush the system through a couple of times with clean water.
+Following that, flush the system a couple of times with clean water.
 We also suggest adding some inhibitors to the system to help prevent corrosion and sludge build-up.
 You can have all that covered if you opt-in for our boiler and heat system cover which is inclusive of free annual boiler service

 A noisy boiler could also indicate low water flow.
 Modern gas boilers call for a specific flow rate, so make sure it matches the requirements.

 The air in your central heating system can also cause your boiler to make strange noises.
 This can sometimes be caused by incorrect installation, so it’s important to seek expert advice to make sure that components such as the open safety vent pipework are installed correctly.